Technologicat/mcpyrate/quasiquotes.md

 ## The `expand` family of macros

+In the simple case, when there are no quotes and macros never return a tree containing further macro invocations, then `expander.visit` is always sufficient.
+But otherwise, more fine-grained control is needed, to tell the expander which macro bindings to use, so that the tree expands correctly.

+Generally, considering the source code, it is always the site that built a particular AST snippet - whether implicitly by source code text, or explicitly by manual construction - that knows what the correct macro bindings for that snippet are.

+One possibility is to use the `h[]` unquote to hygienically transmit the correct binding.
+Another is to expand the macros explicitly, before returning the tree.
+This section is about how to do the latter.

-There are two main ways to explicitly expand macros: the `expander.visit` method with its sisters (`visit_once`, `visit_recursively`), and the `expand` family of macros defined in `mcpyrate.metatools`.
+There are two main ways to explicitly expand macros in run-time AST values (such as the input `tree` of a macro, or a quoted code snippet stored in a variable): the `expander.visit` method with its sisters (`visit_once`, `visit_recursively`), and the `expand` family of macros defined in `mcpyrate.metatools`.

 ### When to use

 If you want to expand a tree using the macro bindings *from your macro's use site*, you should use `expander.visit` and its sisters.

 If you want to expand a tree using the macro bindings *from your macro's definition site*, you should use the `expand` family of macros.

-You'll most likely want `expandr` or `expand1r`.
+Of the `expand` macros, you'll most likely want `expandr` or `expand1r`, which delay expansion until your macro's run time.

+### Stepping a run-time macro expansion with `stepr`

+If you need to see the steps of macro expansion of a run-time AST value, see `mcpyrate.metatools.stepr`.

+Note `stepr` is an expr macro only, because it takes as its input a run-time AST value, and in Python, values are always referred to by expressions.
+So if you use quasiquotes, create your quoted tree first, as usual, and then `quoted = stepr[quoted]`, where `quoted` is the variable you stored it in.
+It doesn't matter whether the quoted snippet itself is an expression or a block of statements.

+The usual tool `mcpyrate.debug.step_expansion` does not work for debugging run-time macro expansion, because it operates at the macro expansion time of its use site.
+The `stepr` macro is otherwise the same, but it delays the stepping until the run time of its use site - and uses the same macro bindings `expandr` would.

 ### Using the `expand` macros

+Let's look at the `expand` macros in more detail.
 The `mcpyrate.metatools` module provides a family of macros to expand macros, all named `expand` plus a suffix of up to three characters in the order `1Xq`, where `X` is one of `s` or `r`.
 All of the `expand` macros have both expr and block modes.

 These macros are convenient when working with quasiquoted code, and with run-time AST values in general.
 Run-time AST values are exactly the kind of thing macros operate on: the macro expansion time of the use site is the run time of the macro implementation itself.